-Why MWSnap doesn’t show up on every “top Windows freeware” list, I’ll never know.
-Version 3 has been around since 2002 (!?).
-Admittedly, it hasn’t been updated since 2002 either – it still works perfectly well in XP (I haven’t tested it in Vista yet).
-With the resulting screenshots you have a choice between BMP, JPG, TIFF, PNG and GIF formats, with selected color depth and quality settings – among dozens of other features.
+Why this app doesn’t show up on every “top Windows freeware” list, I’ll never know.
+MWSnap has been around forever, and even though it hasn’t been updated since 2002 it still works perfectly in Windows XP all the way through to Windows 10.
+You have a choice to to save your images in all of the most popular image formats: BMP, JPG, TIFF, PNG and GIF.
+You can specify the color depth and customize the quality settings – among dozens of other features.
 This “part tutorial, part overview” will get you started using MWSnap in no time.

 - When you start MWSnap for the first time, you’ll be prompted to specify which language you want to use.
 Make your selection and then click Ok.